Billy Gunn: SmackDown! and return to singles competition (2003–2004)

-After returning in the summer of 2003, Gunn reverted to the "Mr. Ass" gimmick, defeating A-Train, and Torrie Wilson became his new manager.
+After returning in June 2003, Gunn reverted to the "Mr. Ass" gimmick, defeating A-Train, and Torrie Wilson became his new manager.
 He started a feud with Jamie Noble, which led to an "Indecent Proposal" Match at Vengeance, which Noble won and due to the match's stipulation, won a night with Torrie.
 After taking time off again due to a shoulder injury, Gunn returned to action at the 2004 Royal Rumble, but was eliminated by Goldberg.
 Afterward, he wrestled mainly on Velocity, forming an occasional tag team with Hardcore Holly.
 At Judgment Day, Gunn and Holly challenged Charlie Haas and Rico for the WWE Tag Team Championship, but were unsuccessful.
 At The Great American Bash, Gunn lost to Kenzo Suzuki.
+Afterwards, he mainly wrestled on Velocity and house shows until that August.

 On November 1, 2004, Sopp was released from his WWE contract.
 In June 2005, Sopp gave an interview in which he was heavily critical of WWE and the events that led to his release.
 Many of the negative comments were directed towards Triple H, who Sopp claimed "runs the show up there".